sbojorge/urbantrip/README.md

 [Back to top](#urbantrip-where-city-trip-lovers-meet)

 ## Credits
 ### Media
 - Icons come from [uxwing](https://uxwing.com/)
 - Images come from [rawpixel](https://www.rawpixel.com/)

 ### Code
+- My mentor helped me to refine the code for the contact form.
-Code for hiding the nav bar in the Sign up and Sign in pages was inspired from this article: https://stackoverflow.com/questions/74277306/show-hide-navbar-or-footer-in-routes-with-react-router-dom-v6
+- Code for hiding the nav bar in the Sign up and Sign in pages was inspired from this article: https://stackoverflow.com/questions/74277306/show-hide-navbar-or-footer-in-routes-with-react-router-dom-v6

-Upload video inspired on: https://www.upbeatcode.com/react/how-to-play-video-in-react/
+- Upload video inspired on: https://www.upbeatcode.com/react/how-to-play-video-in-react/

 [Back to top](#urbantrip-where-city-trip-lovers-meet)